Homestead Land: What to Look for when Buying Land for Farming

 Where no place may tick all the right boxes, and you will probably need to make some compromises, the bare minimum of what we wanted was a good view, good soil and water.
 The fact that we got all the rest was just good fortune.

-When buying rural land never buy with your heart.
+When buying rural land never buy land with your heart.
 Look beyond the aesthetics and analyze what you are investing in, because if you don't you will end up losing a lot of money in the process.

 There are many other aspects that need to be taken into consideration when buying farm land: